Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 # Summary

-`ExaDEM` is a Discrete Element Method (`DEM`) code developed using the exaNBody framework [CITE].
-This framework provides `DEM` functionalities to model spheres and spheropolyhedra while proposing performance optimizations on current HPC plateforms.
+`ExaDEM` is a Discrete Element Method (`DEM`) code developed using the exaNBody framework [CITE] at the french atomic commission (CEA).
+This software provides `DEM` functionalities to model spheres and spheropolyhedra while proposing performance optimizations on current HPC plateforms.
 A notable aspect of `ExaDEM` is its hybrid parallelization approach, which combines the use of MPI and Threads (OpenMP).
-Additionally, `ExaDEM` offers compatibility with `MPI`+`GPU`s, using the `CUDA` programming model (`Onika` layer) for DEM simulations with spherical particles.
-Written in `C++17`, `ExaDEM` aims to provide HPC capabilities for scientific community.
+Additionally, `ExaDEM` offers compatibility with `MPI`+`GPU`s, using the `CUDA` programming model (named `Onika` layer) for DEM simulations with spherical particles.
+Written in `C++17`, `ExaDEM` aims to provide HPC capabilities for scientific community. `ExaDEM` intends to embed the physics of interest developed in the `Rockable` code develooped at CNRS.

 # DEM Background